nwisbeta/github.io/pages/app_design/standard-features.md

 * Scroll gestures enabled to allow the user to move through connections and communications
 * Swipe down gesture enabled to allow the user to refresh connections/communications

-Selecting the connection/communication group menu item whilst in the feed must scroll to the top of the page and refresh the page  - see [Menus](/menus.html).
+Selecting the connection/communication group menu item whilst in the feed must scroll to the top of the connection and communication page, and refresh the page  - see [Menus](/menus.html).

 See [Touch Gesture Controls](/touch-gesture-control.html) for guidance about standard control gestures.